Do you have a passion for wines, creative and marketing skills, and like serving people? If yes, a career as a winemaker might be ideal for you.

 In small wineries, they are responsible for the entire winemaking process, which includes cultivating grapes, bottling, and selling finished wine.

 Working in this industry involves seasonal work.
-The peak activity periods (mostly at a vintage time during autumn) depend on the grape growing schedule and their employer.
+The peak activity periods (mainly at a vintage time during autumn) depend on the grape growing schedule and their employer.
 Winemakers may require to work for extended working hours during these peak periods.

 As an entry-level winemaker, you will do a lot of cleaning work, including cleaning tanks, barrels, floors and dragging bins, hoses, and buckets.